lukamiletic95/papers/Push pull push HEAP PSS.md

 Active  thread periodically initiates communication based on its strategy - push, pull or push-pull [13].
 In case of pushing information, it sends its partial view and its own descriptor to the passive thread of the selected peer.
 In case of pulling, it creates a pull request by sending an EMPTY_SET to the passive thread of the selected peer.

 Passive thread is used to receive information and pull requests from active threads of other nodes.
-In case the information was pushed to the p
+In case the information was pushed to the passive thread by some other active thread, it is only added to the passive thread's node partial view.
+In case a pull request was made by another active thread, the passive thread responds with its descriptor and partial view combined.

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NDYyMzcxNiwxMzUzODI3OTIyLC0xMD
+eyJoaXN0b3J5IjpbLTExMzU1ODIwNDcsMTM1MzgyNzkyMiwtMT
-A5NTk1OTc0LDUwODI4MTA2NiwtMTIxODA4MDg5NywtMTUxNjUx
+AwOTU5NTk3NCw1MDgyODEwNjYsLTEyMTgwODA4OTcsLTE1MTY1
-NzI0NiwtMTE0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNz
+MTcyNDYsLTExNDY3NDIwNzEsLTEyMDA1NjM5OTAsLTEwNTExMT
-c2NSwtMTY4NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03
+c3NjUsLTE2ODYzODM0MzUsODMwMjI4MzczLDQ1MzM2OTgyMSwt
-MjkyNjU0NzUsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4Mz
+NzI5MjY1NDc1LDEyODExNzA4MjEsMTAwMzg4NTUwOSwxMDQ2OD
-Q4NjAsMTczNjU0MTE3MSwtMTEzNjc3MzUxMCwtNjg5NDQ3OTI0
+M0ODYwLDE3MzY1NDExNzEsLTExMzY3NzM1MTAsLTY4OTQ0Nzky
-LC01ODk1NDcwMjhdfQ==
+NCwtNTg5NTQ3MDI4XX0=
 -->